bjin01/salt-sap-patching/README.md

   ```

 > never modify susemanager.conf file as this will be overwritten by SUSE Manager upgrades. \
-> after adding and modifying salt-master config files salt-master needs to be restarted. \
+> after adding and modifying salt-master config files salt-master service needs to be restarted. \
 ```systemctl restart salt-master```

 ### Download and place the salt states, modules, orchestrate files into salt file_roots e.g. /srv/salt